Preschool Development Birth through Five

 1.

 Maximize family participation and engagement in the state's mixed delivery system.
-Including expanding meaningful participation and leadership from parents, providers, community leaders, and faith based partners.
+This includes expanding meaningful participation and leadership from parents, providers, community leaders, and faith-based partners.

 2.

-Increase equity and access to early care and learning programs for children and families.
-This includes access for infants and toddlers, inclusion of children with disabilities or at risk of disabilities and children who are under-served.
+Increase access to early care and learning programs for children and families including infants and toddlers, children with disabilities or at risk of disabilities and under-served.

 3.